Free Startup Tool

 How Much Dilution Is Typical at Each Funding Stage?

-Based on Y Combinator, a16z, and Carta data, these are typical dilution ranges at each funding stage.
+Based on Y Combinator's fundraising guide and Carta's state-of-the-market reports, these are typical dilution ranges at each funding stage.

 Pre-Seed